 Problem

-After enduring the job application process (the open tabs, the half-finished cover letters, the spreadsheets that stopped being useful after the first week) I realized the problem wasn't motivation.
-It was information architecture.
+After enduring the job application process (the open tabs, the myriad of cover letters, the third "perfect" spreadsheet) I realized the problem wasn't a lack of motivation or inherant disorganization.
+I was just missing information architecture.
 A job search is a pipeline, and I was managing it like a to-do list.
 Different roles at different stages, each with different deadlines, contacts, and follow-up actions.
-Spreadsheets collapse under that kind of dimensionality.
+Spreadsheets often collapse under that kind of dimensionality.

 Constraint